lenora4321/SYS255-techjournal/lab2.md

-# Lab 1 - Lab Environment Setup
+# Lab 2 - Active Directory and DNS

 ## Points of interest